-Themes Key Sustainability Issues Implications for LDP and buildings should be encouraged, as should the provision of appropriately located mixed-used and office development.
+Themes Key Sustainability Issues Implications for LDP Retail There are high levels of vacancy rates in Belfast which reduces the retail offer and economic potential of the city centre.
+The LDP should ensure a city centre approach and promote compact, sustainable development around anchor store opportunities with good accessibility to all facilities.
+A robust retail core and frontage and sustainable re-use of vacant lands and buildings should be encouraged, as should the provision of appropriately located mixed-used and office development.
 Biodiversity, Flora & Fauna Belfast has many designated sites protected for their biodiversity and conservation importance.
 New development, pollution and disturbance could pose a threat to vulnerable biodiversity sites resulting in habitat loss and fragmentation.
 The LDP should seek to protect, conserve and enhance natural heritage features, sites and the hierarchy of ecological networks when zoning sites for development through key sites requirements.
 Sensitive landscapes should be managed and protected from obtrusive development and enhanced where possible.
 Existing trees and woodlands should be protected, whilst additional green and blue infrastructure can add value to the city's provision and enhancement as well connecting to open space and habitats.
 Air Quality The heavy reliance on vehicular travel leads to road traffic congestion which is having an adverse effect on air quality and CO2 emissions in Belfast.
 The LDP should support economic growth whilst reducing the environmental impact of transport.
-Car reliance and impact on air quality can be reduced by supporting suitably located development that take account of air quality management areas, and promoting sustainable transport modes.
+Car reliance and impact on air quality can be reduced by supporting suitably located development that take account of air quality management areas and promoting sustainable transport modes.
 Tree coverage across the city should be protected and increased.
 Water All water bodies within the River Lagan, tidal Lagan and inner Belfast Lough are currently failing to meet their Water Framework Directive (WFD) objectives, which is being addressed through the Living with Water Programme (LWWP) and the North-East River Basin Management Plan (NE RBMP).
-However, without major investment in waste water and sewage infrastructure in Greater Belfast, it may not be possible to permit new connections that will impact significantly on an already stretched infrastructure and adversely affect the economic growth strategy for Belfast.
-Provision should be made for waste water and sewage infrastructure, in particular the requirements for future land supply.
+However, without major investment in wastewater and sewage infrastructure in Greater Belfast, it may not be possible to permit new connections that will Provision should be made for wastewater and sewage infrastructure, in particular the requirements for future land supply.
 The LDP should encourage an increase in green and blue infrastructure and promotion of SUDS use, with full consideration given to the spatial implications and requirements of other statutory plans and urban capacity studies.